WiemannL/nextflow-project-template/README.md

-Nextflow skeleton template
+Nextflow MTAG wrapper

-This repository provides a minimal Nextflow (DSL2) skeleton to bootstrap a pipeline similar in structure to scQC-flow.
+This repository provides a Nextflow skeleton to run pairwise MTAG between an inflammation GWAS and multiple brain GWAS.

 Files created:
 - `main.nf` — pipeline entrypoint (DSL2) and minimal workflow that calls `modules/hello`.